Skip to Main Content

 • Does the information relate to your research topic or attempt to answer questions similar to the ones you are investigating?
 If it isn't relevant, close that tab and move on to another source!

 • Do you know enough about where the source is coming from?
-If you don't know the basics about who created the material and why, then move onto the "Investigate the Source" step to gather that important info!
+If you don't know who created the material and why, move on to the "Investigate the Source" step to gather that critical info!

 • Ask yourself the following questions about the author: